sbonds/microsoft-azure-samples-core-startup-stack-rails/README.md

 ### Fork this repository
 Fork this repository into your own account (GitHub has [more information about forking repos](https://docs.github.com/en/get-started/quickstart/fork-a-repo))

+### Clone the repository
+Now clone this to your local machine or your Azure Cloud Shell.
+Here is [how to do this](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) from GitHub, or if you're using Visual Studio Code here are [instructions](https://code.visualstudio.com/docs/editor/github).

 ### Create a resource group and service principal

 Either using [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) or the [Azure CLI](https://docs.microsoft.com/cli/azure/) on your local machine, first create a resource group to use for this project.